 24. Enjoy the Aquarium

 The Lisbon Aquarium, known as the Oceanário de Lisboa, is the largest indoor aquarium in Europe and will undoubtedly be fun for the whole family!
 There is a permanent and temporary exhibition, and both are certainly worth visiting.
 The aquarium houses over 450 different species and the main permanent exhibition tank holds 1,300,000 gallons of water and 100 species from around the world.

 There are several beautiful churches around the city of Lisbon.
 But the most ornate of them all is the Basílica da Estrela.
 The church was completed in 1790 at the direction of Queen Maria I after the birth of her son and heir.
-Featuring twin bell towers and a grand dome, the architecture is simply breathtaking.
+Featuring twin bell towers and a grand dome, this basilica is one of the best things to see in Lisbon – the architecture is simply breathtaking.
 Don’t miss the nativity scene composed of 500 cork figures.